 It shall start a disassociation timer with the initial value set to the value of the Disassociation Timer field, and shall decrement the timer by one after transmitting each Beacon frame, until the timer has the value of 0.
 The Disassociation Timer field in all subsequent transmitted BSS Transition Management Request frames shall be set to the value of this timer.

-Once the disassociation timer reaches a value of 0, and before the TSF indicated by the BSS Termination TSF field, it shall follow the procedure in 11.3.6.8 (AP, AP MLD, or PCP disassociation initiation procedure) to transmit Disassociation frames to all associated STAs that are not affiliated with a non-AP MLD.
+Once the disassociation timer reaches a value of 0, and before the TSF indicated by the BSS Termination TSF field, it shall follow the procedure in 11.3.6.8 (AP, AP MLD, or PCP disassociation initiation procedure) to transmit Disassociation frames to all STAs that are not affiliated with a non-AP MLD and associated with the BSS of the removed AP (#12081).
 The affiliated AP shall not transmit Disassociation frames until the disassociation timer has a value of 0.

 TGbe editor: Please add following NOTE as a new paragraph after the 3rd paragraph (bullet 3) in this subclause:

+NOTE 1: The SME of the removed AP performs procedure specified above in bullet points 1, 2 and 3 only for non-AP STAs that are not affiliated with a non-AP MLD and associated with the BSS of the removed AP (#13279).
+If there are no such associated STAs, the SME does not perform those procedure and it terminates the BSS of the removed AP after the TBTT indicated by the Delete Timer (#12996).

 TGbe editor: Please add following NOTE as a new paragraph after the new NOTE 1 above in this subclause:

+NOTE 2: The AP removal from an AP MLD and termination of the BSS corresponding to the removed AP are performed as separate procedures.
+The AP is removed from the AP MLD at the TBTT indicated by the Delete Timer.
+If there are non-AP STAs that are not affiliated with a non-AP MLD and associated with the BSS of the removed AP, the BSS corresponding to the removed AP is terminated after Disassociation frames are transmitted by the AP to all associated non-AP STAs (#13278).

 TGbe editor: Please add following two new paragraphs after the new NOTE 2 above and before the 4th paragraph (At the TBTT indicated…) in this subclause:

+At the TBTT indicated by the value of the Delete Timer subfield in transmitted Reconfiguration Multi-Link elements, the AP MLD shall remove the affiliated AP indicated by the Link ID subfield in the STA Control field of the Per-STA Profile subelement which includes the Delete Timer subfield (#11040).

+At the TBTT indicated by the value of the Delete Timer subfield in transmitted Reconfiguration Multi-Link elements, the AP MLD shall disassociate a non-AP MLD if the link corresponding to the removed AP is the only setup link between the AP MLD and the non-AP MLD (#10371, #11040)).

 TGbe editor: Please modify 4th paragraph (At the TBTT indicated …) in this subclause as shown below:

-At the TBTT indicated by the value of the Delete Timer subfield in transmitted Reconfiguration Multi-Link elements, an associated non-AP MLD shall consider the link corresponding to the removed AP nonexistent, and the SME of the affiliated STA associated with the removed affiliated AP shall delete any information maintained for that link.
+At the TBTT indicated by the value of the Delete Timer subfield in transmitted Reconfiguration Multi-Link elements, an associated non-AP MLD shall consider the link corresponding to the removed AP nonexistent, and the SME of the affiliated non-AP (#11041) STA associated with the removed affiliated AP shall delete any information maintained for that link.
+After a non-AP MLD deletes any information maintained for the link corresponding to the removed AP, if there is no more setup link with the AP MLD, then the non-AP MLD shall disassociate from the AP MLD (#11041).

 TGbe editor: Please add following as a new paragraph just before the existing NOTE in this subclause: